AndreasBackx/waycorner/README.md

 # waycorner

 Hot corners for Wayland.
-Waycorner allows you to create anchors on specified locations of your monitors and execute a command of your choice.
+Create anchors in the corners of your monitors and execute a command of your choice.

 _Note: Currently only tested on swaywm.
 Though it should work on any Wayland compositor that supports the xdg-output protocol._